EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2018-06-20-laravel-testing-models.md

 categories: laravel php eloquent tdd
 tags: [ laravel, php, eloquent, tdd ]
 ---
-These past few weeks I've been using Laravel at work.
-I've been studying how to apply *Test Driven Development* for Laravel and the first thing I learned is how to test models in which I'll demonstrate using Laravel 5.6 by creating a new project which has an Article model with attributes *title*, *content* and *views*.
+This past week I've been using Laravel at work and has been trying to apply *Test Driven Development*.
+My first step was to learn how to test the models which I'll be demonstrating in this tutorial using Laravel 5.6.
+We'll create a new project which has an Article model with attributes *title*, *content* and *views*.

-Let's start by creating a new Laravel project with:
+Let's start creating a new Laravel project with:

 {% highlight bash %}
 laravel new blog